Fun Orange County Parks

 Strawberry season!
 A detour to the Carlsbad strawberry fields brought a rush of memories from a childhood filled with the decidedly California fruit which thrives along the coast.
 Rows upon rows of the plants with dark green shiny leaves and beautiful white blossoms fill crop land from San Diego north to Monterey Bay.

 Back as a kid, I also remember Mom buying those big "Tub O' Strawberry Glaze" from the produce section to make a cold strawberry pie.
-Just top cut off the stems and leave the strawberries whole.
-Mix with the glaze and prettily place them in an already baked pie shell.
-I hated this version because I had to wait eat them.
+Just cut off the stems/leaves and leave the strawberries whole.
+Mix with the glaze and prettily place them upside down with the pointed end facing up and the newly flat end resting in an already baked pie shell.
+I hated this version because I had to wait much longer to eat them since they had to sit in the fridge to set.

 Nope.
 The best way is fresh from the fields.
 Straight from the farmers.
 Or should I say, straight from the farming families like at the Carlsbad Strawberry Company.
 You buy your half flat (3 baskets) or full flat (6 baskets), and then nothing's stopping you from eating at least one (or two or three) in the gravelly parking lot with a view of the fields.
 They are warm, full of sunshine and juicy enough to stain your shirt and drip on the ground.